herriott26/app-lab-demo/README.md

 #### Helpful Suggestions To The Students

+Here are some helpful suggestions to give the students should they get stuck with their app:

-Registration, Updating profile, logging in
+- Registration, Updating profile, logging in
-Schedule
+- Schedule
-Ride Request
+- Ride Request
-Logic Rules for Road
+- Logic Rules for Road
-Cancel Ride
+- Cancel Ride

 #### YouTube Videos on Creating a Simple Login Page